Primary Hyperparathyroidism

 On the other hand, when the Ca level goes up, PTH secretion is suppressed which quickly brings the Ca level back to normal.

-Why is Ca level is so tightly regulated?
+Why is blood Calcium level so tightly regulated?

 Calcium ions play pivotal role in many of the human body’s physiological processes across all organs.
 Changes in blood calcium level will affect muscle contraction, signal transmission withing the nervous system and the heart, enzymatic metabolic activities, blood clotting, and intracellular signalling leading to changes in cellular secretions and proliferations.
 Therefor you can see how changes in Ca levels can affect function of many body organs.
 For example, a low Ca level (hypocalcaemia) causes agitation at a cellular level which can manifest as pins and needles, muscle cramps and spasms, irregularities in heart rhythms, and seizure.